aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 ### 3.2.19.
 Store Phase -1 Output

-This step calls a Lambda function that stores the outputs from the deployed stacks in subaccounts in the DynamoDB table `PBMMAccel-Outputs` in AWS Secrets Manager in the root account.
+This step calls a Lambda function that stores the outputs from the deployed stacks in sub-accounts in the DynamoDB table `PBMMAccel-Outputs` in AWS Secrets Manager in the root account.

 ### 3.2.20.
 Deploy Phase 0